n242/splatter-image/README.md

-#  Our modified splatter-image with depth as input
+#  Our Modified Splatter-image with Depth as Input

 Forked from main branch of splatter image, see [original splatter image git]((https://szymanowiczs.github.io/splatter-image) (https://szymanowiczs.github.io/splatter-image))